 Getting rid of the relational database completely.

-Having a list of elements that can each have an arbitrary number of properties that might differ from each other is a perfect use case for a document-oriented NoSQL database.
+Having a list of elements that can each have an arbitrary number of properties which might differ from each other is a perfect use case for a document-oriented NoSQL database.
+The only challenge remaining was to find an embeddable open-source project, as those were strict requirements.

 When I started to look for NoSQL alternatives to tackle the described problem, I immediately thought of MongoDB.
 I have used it already in some small projects and feel quite comfortable with it.
 Unfortunately, there is no embedded version of MongoDB, except for testing and for mobile app development.